Gorgui24/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty  switches the current user to the user betty pwd script that prints the effective username of the current user.
+su betty a script that switches the current user to the user betty whoami a script that prints the effective username of the current user